 While the future is uncertain, one item remains clear.
 The context of this conversation is rapidly evolving, and organizations will need to be on their toes if they wish to remain ahead of the curve.

-Brett Trusko will be speaking at the Disruptive Sustainability conference on a panel entitled Business Model Disruption Five Years Out: How Innovation Drives Company Value on August 23 in Palo Alto, CA.
+Brett Trusko spoke at the Disruptive Sustainability conference on a panel entitled Business Model Disruption Five Years Out: How Innovation Drives Company Value on August 23, 2018 in Palo Alto, CA.

 Follow us on twitter @SkytopStrat, and on Facebook @SkytopStrategies.
 Find us on YouTube, too, for exclusive interviews, panel discussions and debates that are prime examples of the market moving dialogue held at our various conferences and summits around the world.